vudayani/spring-mcp-examples/github-lens/blog.md

 	}
 ```

+**Note:** Update the local server path(`/path/to/local/servers/src/github`) based on your actual directory for the github server parameters

 Let us break down this code:

 - Server Parameters Configuration: The `ServerParameters.builder()` configures the MCP server parameters to be executed via `npx`